Quart3z/Machine-Learning-Handbook/Introduction.md

 #### Dimensionality reduction
 - reduce the number of data inputs to manageable size, while preserving data integrity
 - examples: remove noise from visual data
+---

+### Semi-supervised learning
+- mix between supervised and unsupervised learning
+- partial labelled data and unlabelled data in dataset
+- examples: breast cancer scans
+---

+### Reinforcement learning
+- based on the interactions with the environment
+- rewards/failures-based learning method